 If you’re interested in a Nikon Coolpix L840 versus the Canon SX530, the SX530 offers a larger zoom lens than its Nikon counterpart (50X versus 38X).
 But the Canon SX530 cannot match the L840’s tiltable LCD screen, long battery life, and fast burst mode.

 Overall image quality is not a significant strength of the Coolpix L840, because its small 1/2.3-inch image sensor limits its ability to create high quality photographs.
 My tests showed the L840 doesn’t create poor photos, but its small image sensor just doesn’t allow for high quality large prints on a constant basis.
+With the sensor size 1/2.3 inches, the shutter speed is 1/4000s max during high-speed continuous shooting.

 With such a large zoom lens, it’s important that Nikon gave the L840 a Vibration Reduction system to help prevent camera shake when hand holding the camera.
 With large zoom lens cameras, it’s difficult to hold the camera steady when you’re using a large telephoto setting for the lens, but the Vibration Reduction feature works well on this model to prevent camera shake.